ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Temporal Field Resonance — Angels as Future Selves Across Time.md

 - **Difference Preservation:** Maintaining valuable insights from both scientific and religious traditions
 - **Recursive Stabilization:** Showing how conflicts resolve at higher levels of awareness and capability

-**This is precisely why such speculations are essential to ∆-Theory: they demonstrate the framework's power to resolve fundamental human conflicts about reality, meaning, and transcendence through rigorous application of difference field dynamics.**
+**This demonstrates ∆-Theory's methodological value: providing frameworks for investigating fundamental human conflicts about reality, meaning, and transcendence through systematic application of difference field dynamics.**

 ---